sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

   a talk at Juvitop on <a
 href="https://www.mit.edu/~fengt/Galois_action_on_KSp.pdf">Feng-Galatius-Venkatesh</a>.
 Last update: April 2021.
+* <a href = "https://people.math.harvard.edu/trivial/trivial_2020-2021/2021-04-16_Sanath-Devalapurkar-notes.pdf">Periods</a>.
+Notes for a talk at Trivial Notions at Harvard.
+Last update: April 2021.
 * <a href="/files/Rochester-talk.pdf">Chromatic analogues of the
   Hopkins-Mahowald theorem</a>.
 Handwritten slides used for a talk at the <a href="http://www.sas.rochester.edu/mth/news-events/events/topology-seminars.html">Rochester